skip-mev/block-sdk/blockbuster/README.md

 Utilizing BlockBuster is a simple three step process:

 * Determine the lanes desired.
-Currently, POB supports three different implementations of lanes: top of block lane, free lane, and a default lane.
+Currently, POB supports three different implementations of lanes: MEV lane, free lane, and a default lane.
     1. Top of block lane allows the top of every block to be auctioned off and constructed using logic defined by the `x/builder` module.
     2. Free lane allows base app to not charge certain types of transactions